edanssandes/MASA-Core/README.md

 * Local, Semi-Global and Global alignment types;
 * Multi-node support for homogeneous [CCGRID2014] and heterogeneous hardware [PPOPP2014];
 * Block Pruning optimization [TPDS2012];
-* OpenMP support for parallel block processing;
+* Portable C/C++ code.
+Compiled in Linux and MacOS X, for 32 and 64 bit platforms.

 ### Supported Platforms: